Completed in 1894, for the then divorced Oliver Hazard Perry Belmont (1858-1908)

 Mrs Harle Hope (Hanson) Tinney

 was a man at odds with himself and Belcourt was in many ways an expression of his sardonic character.
-His father, August Belmont (1813-1890)
+His paternal family were Hessian-Jews and when they were no longer able to afford to pay for Oliver's father's education, through a tenuous family connection, August Belmont

-, was a Hessian-Jew who started life sweeping the floors of the Rothschild
+was put to work at the age of twelve sweeping the floors of the Rothschild

 Bank in Frankfurt.
-By 1837, August was in New York as the Rothschild's agent for their American interests, having anglicized his name from "Schönberg" to "Belmont".
-He amassed a multi-million dollar fortune and it is for him that the famous "Belmont (Racing) Stakes" are named.
+By 1837, August had proved his mettle and was in New York as the Rothschild's agent for their American interests.
+He amassed a multi-million dollar fortune and the "Belmont (Racing) Stakes" is named for him.

 Oliver's mother, Caroline Slidell Perry (1829-1892)